rickosborne/cascades/md/09-1-4-authoritative.md

 "So … two more years?"

 Her expression was still off-putting.
-Not because there was anything wrong with it—there was not—but because I couldn't parse it.
+Not because there was anything wrong with it—there was not—but because I couldn't read it.
 I found myself holding my breath, waiting for the other conversational shoe to drop.

 "Class of '78 if I can stick with it."